Chitimacha: Colonial period to 20th century

-20th century to present
+20th century

 The 1900 federal census recorded six Chitimacha families with a total of 55 people, three of whom were classified as full-bloods.
 In 1910 there were 69 Chitimacha recorded; 19 of their children were students at the Carlisle Indian School in Pennsylvania, where they boarded full time along with other Native American students from a wide variety of tribes.
 The Indian boarding schools were considered a means to assimilate the children into mainstream United States culture.
 They disrupted transmission of native languages by forcing the children to use English at school and taking them away from their families for lengthy periods of time.

 The tribe was under economic pressure in the early 20th century, and sometimes members were forced to sell land because they could not afford taxes.
 Sarah Avery McIlhenney, a local benefactor whose family owned and operated the factory to manufacture Tabasco, responded to a call for aid by Chitimacha women.
 She purchased their last 260 acres of land at a sheriff's sale in 1915; then transferred it to the tribe.
 They ceded the land to the federal government (Department of Interior) to be held in trust as a reservation for the tribe.
 McIlhenny also encouraged Federal recognition of the Chitimacha as a tribe, which the Department of Interior granted in 1917.

-The Chitimacha were the first tribe of indigenous people still living in Louisiana to gain federal recognition.
-Most Native Americans of the Southeast had been forcibly removed to Indian Territory west of the Mississippi River during the 1830s.
+The Chitimacha were the first Native American tribe in Louisiana to gain federal recognition.
+Most Native Americans of the Southeast had been forcibly removed to Indian Territory or Texas west of the Mississippi River during the 1830s.
 The tribe received some annuities and financial benefits as a result of formal recognition.
 But the population continued its decline and by 1930, the Chitimacha had a recorded total of 51 people.
+Between 1903 and 1919, tribal members of mixed African and Native American ancestry were disenrolled from the Chitimacha tribe of Louisiana, and their descendants have since then been denied tribal membership.